rhyslwells/Data-Archive-Book/README.md

 This project transforms selected content from the [Data Archive](https://rhyslwells.github.io/Data-Archive/) into a **PDF** and **EPUB** format using [Honkit](https://honkit.netlify.app/).

-Users can choose specific Markdown files from the Data Archive to include in the generated book.
+Users can choose specific Markdown files from the Data Archive to include in the generated book using the `selected_files_list.md` file and `search.md`.
 This enables the creation of tailored versions of the archive for different purposes.

 > **Note:** This is an active work in progress.
 The PDF and EPUB versions are periodically updated when significant changes are made to the Data Archive.